MKrzyzan2070/Predicting-aqueous-and-organic-solubilities-with-machine-learning/README.md

 **All scripts must be run from the project root directory** Basically, when you clone the repo it can't be in a folder within a folder.
 So, when cloning the repository, make sure that it is not placed inside an extra nested folder.

 Some scripts access external websites.
-In certain cases, frequent or automated access may trigger a purge or rate-limit request from those sites.
+This may trigger a purge or rate-limit request from those sites.
-In this case, run the code again some other time because the server might be overloaded.
+In this case, run the code again some other time because the website server might be overloaded.

 ## Dependencies